agentc13/hero-realms-lua-scripts/README.md

 ---

 This tag interacts with word wrapping by sticking to the words it touches.
-If you want them to word-wrap separarately, put space characters around this tag.
+If you want them to word-wrap separately, put space characters around this tag.

 All other tags that can also be used are detailed in the documentation with
 examples: